Life is full of small hazards that lead to cuts and scrapes, like slicing an avocado or falling off a bike.

 Cuts and scrapes occur when your skin breaks.
-This is typically the result of falling, hitting a hard object or being cut by something sharp.
+This is typically the result of:

 While cuts and scrapes are common enough, some people are more prone to these types of injuries.
 Children are usually sporting some type of minor skin damage due to clumsiness and rough play.
 Older people are more likely to get cuts and scrapes because of limited mobility, issues with balance and the delicacy of their skin from aging, illness or medications.